 '''

 concept: ~eat [eat ingest "binge and purge"]

+Unlike choices, a concept cannot use paren notation to hold a sequence of words, though it can use quoted expressions.

 '''

-Unlike choices, a concept cannot use paren notation to hold a sequence of words, though it can use quoted expressions.

-A concept is a top-level declaration consisting of a name starting with \sim and a list of words.
+A concept is a top-level declaration consisting of a name starting with \sim and consisting of only alpha-numeric characters and underscores.
+A concept has a list of words it defines.
 You can use the set name in any pattern or topic keyword list in place of a word.

-'''

 s: (I ~eat meat) Do you really?
 I am a vegan.

-'''